Tips for Spring Barrel Tasting

 - Spitting and dumping is good: Just because wine is in your glass doesn’t mean you should drink it all.
 You will enjoy it more if you don’t drink every drop.
 Your mouth won’t fatigue, you won’t become as intoxicated, and you’ll have more fun.
 Dumping excess wine into the provided bucket is okay.

 - Leave it outside: Consuming alcohol from outside the winery being visited is not permitted.
 This means beer, wine, mixed drinks, etc. The wineries can actually lose their license if there is alcohol brought on to their properties.

 - Have pets?
 Kids?
 Children are welcome at the wineries, but the crowds and focus of the event may not be suited to them.
 And while many wineries are dog friendly, it’s best to leave the pups at home on this busy weekend.
 For a complete resource on Yakima Valley dog friendly businesses visit com.

 - Buy!
 Buy!
 Buy!
 No that is not a typo, it’s an encouragement to buy wine during the event.
 The wineries spend a lot of time and money to stage this great weekend.
 Show your gratitude by buying wine for another day.
 They’ll appreciate the business, and you’ll take home some premium wines, many of which are only available at the winery itself.

 Follow these tips and everyone will have a great time during the Yakima Valley Spring Barrel weekends.
 Enjoy your visit and we’ll see you next month!

 (509) 573-3388 or 800-221-0751

-Click here for Yakima Valley Tourism’s Spring Barrel Tasting Website.
-For a handy map of the wineries and other craft beverage options like breweries, cidery and distilleries click here.
+Click here for Yakima Valley Tourism’s Spring Barrel Tasting website.
+For a handy map of the wineries and other craft beverage options, such as breweries, cidery and distilleries, click here.